Composting is a fascinating but complex process that involves chemical reactions, bacteria, fungi and multiple organisms.

 As we explored in 16 Ways to Speed Up Your Compost, small changes in moisture level can make a big difference to composting speed.

 While the ideal range for microbial activity is 6.5 to 8.0, overall compost is fairly tolerant of PH levels.
 That’s partly because different bacteria perform well with different PH levels.

 PH levels will also vary during the composting process.
 During the first few days of composting, the PH levels could drop as low as 4 as organic acids are formed, and by the end of the process, PH levels end up between 7.5 and 8.0.

 Best Books for Learning More

-The Composting Handbook is a fantastic resource which explores both the science and gives a practical tips aimed at larger scale composting.
+The Composting Handbook is a fantastic resource that explores both the science and gives practical tips aimed at larger-scale composting.
 However, the price of this book will put a lot of amateur composters off.